qualisys/qualisys_drone_sdk/README.md

 ## Bitcraze Crazyflie

-For takeoff, always place the drone flat on the floor, with its front pointing in the positive x-direction of the QTM coordinate system
+**Before takeoff with the Crazyflie, always place the drone flat on the floor, with its front pointing in the positive x-direction of the QTM coordinate system.**

 We provide two scripts that demonstrate the Crazyflie integration, which can be used as a starting point for your own projects: